onfido/onfido-sdk-ui/README.md

     }
 ```

-For the Auth step a data object is returned with parameters `sucess`, `token`, `type`, and `uuid`.
+For the Auth step a data object is returned with parameters `success`, `token`, `type`, and `uuid`.
 The `success` variable informs whether or not the user was authenticated successfuly, whereas `token` is a JWT that can be used to validate the user authentication.

 **Example of an auth `onComplete` data callback:**